Matt Carroll (footballer): AFL career

 Carroll was selected by Carlton with pick 15 of the 2024 rookie draft.
 He was injured for much of the 2024 AFL season with a groin injury and did not play football at any level in his first year.

 Following the conclusion of the 2024 season, Carroll was delisted by Carlton, but given the opportunity to continue training with the club for a chance to be selected during the 2025 pre-season supplemental selection period.
 He was able to earn back a spot on Carlton's list, and made his VFL debut against Southport in round 3 of the VFL season.

 After impressing on VFL debut, having 17 disposals, Carroll was selected to make his AFL debut against the West Coast Eagles in round 5 of the 2025 AFL season.
 He had 12 disposals and 8 marks on debut.

 In July of 2025, Carroll signed a contract extension to the end of 2027.

 In round 24 of the 2025 AFL season, Carroll had 15 disposals to earn himself a nomination for the 2025 AFL rising star.

+In round 11 of the 2026 AFL season, Carroll ruptured his ACL, ruling him out for the remainder of the season.

+Statistics

+Updated to the end of round 22, 2026.